Under Armour Logo Design: History & Evolution

 Though the logo has evolved (spoiler alert: the serif font didn’t make the cut in future iterations), this original design set the stage for what Under Armour would become—a global juggernaut in the sports and fitness realm.
 For graphic designers, the 1996-1997 Under Armour logo design offers a lesson in the power of marrying traditional and modern elements to create something unforgettable.
 It’s a testament to how a well-crafted logo can help shape a brand's trajectory right from the get-go.
 So whether you're working on a new project or just fascinated by iconic designs, understanding the roots of the Under Armour logo gives you invaluable insights into effective branding.

-Image Courtesy: Under Armour
+Image Courtesy of Under Armour

 1997 - 1998